tsabtahi/Pytorch-Installation-on-windows/README.md

 conda install pytorch torchvision cudatoolkit=10.1 -c pytorch

 Installation should finish fairly quick. and you can now see test
-- If pytorch is installed by trying: import torch
+- If pytorch is installed: import torch
 - If pytorch is installed with cuda: torch.cuda.is_available()